EMT Certificate

 Learn to Save Lives with the EMT Certificate Program

-Advance your career with Lincoln University’s EMT certificate program, part of the university's innovative Security Sciences Institute.
-With strong ties to local and state partners, our flexible hybrid program provides direct pathways to fulfilling careers in emergency medical services, law enforcement, and healthcare.
+Advance your career with Lincoln University’s EMT certificate program, part of the University's innovative Security Sciences Institute.
+With strong ties to local and state partners, our program provides direct pathways to fulfilling careers in emergency medical services, law enforcement, and healthcare.

-If you are a paramedic, a medical assistant, or a medical technician looking to advance your career, this program is well-suited for you.
+If you are an aspiring First Responder or a medical assistant or a medical technician looking to advance your career, this program is for you.
 The EMT certificate program also satisfies all state requirements for certification or the mandatory two-year recertification of existing EMT credentials.

 Why Choose the EMT Certificate Program?

 • Efficiency.
-The EMT certificate can typically be completed in one semester if participants take the recommended course load.
+The academic courses for the EMT certificate can typically be completed in one semester if participants take the recommended course load.

 • Personalized, Professional Support.
 Faculty members in the Schools of Nursing and Education, along with adjunct instructors who are industry professionals, will provide personalized academic and professional guidance.